ingram1107/zettel-notes/lit/@Meyer2005.md

 # Item 44: Factor parameter-independent code out of templates

 Templates may lead to code bloat due to unnecessary duplication resulted from template parameters.
-We have to do **commonality and variability analysis** on the parameters, including non-type and type parameters.
+We have to do [commonality and variability analysis](202501031254.md) on the parameters, including non-type and type parameters.
 This can be done by factoring out the common parts (in this case the template parameters).
 For common non-type parameter(s), we factor it out to form a derived class and hide the templatised version from the public to ensure encapsulation.
 The main functionality will be defined in the base class where the derived class will redirect to it.
-For type parameter(s), we can share implementations for instatiation types with identical binary representation like `int` and `long`.
+For type parameter(s), we can share implementations for instantiation types with identical binary representation like `int` and `long`.

 Such approach comes with the tradeoffs of less optimisation opportunity for the compilers and increase overall size of each object.